surfsoft/ClipperRaceTracker/README.md

 - Choose your boat on the configuration page

 And that's it.
 The display updates regularly from the web and its configuration is preserved when turned off.

-## Flashing your own ESP8266

-This is coming soon.
-I am about to open source an ESP8266 library which encapsulates and simplifies the core functions of the ESP8266.
-The library allows you to concentrate on developing your IoT functionality rather than worrying about core connectivity and configuration.